 To appreciate the value of preventing the spread of Bunchy Top to the major production area where over 90% of Australia's bananas are produced, a cost benefit analysis was conducted in 2012 by University of Western Australia Senior Economist Dr David Cook.
-His analysis calculated that the Australian industry could spend up to \$27 million annually to exclude Bunchy Top and this would still be a good investment.
+His published paper "Predicting the Benefits of Banana Bunchy Top Virus Exclusion from Commercial Plantations in Australia" (2012), predicted the exclusion benefits of the disease will avoid \$15.9 -27.0 million in annual losses for the banana industry.

-The first three year phase of the ten year program ends in mid 2012 with some impressive gains in reducing the number of infections in commercial plantations particularly in New South Wales.
-The gain s are a direct result of more frequent inspections targeting 'high risk' plantations every 4 weeks while maintaining regular inspections on every plantation within the infection zone.
+The first three year phase of the ten year program ended in July 2012 with some impressive gains in reducing the number of infections in commercial plantations particularly in New South Wales.
+There has been a reduction of 31% in the number of infected plantations in the high risk categories since reliable benchmark infection data was established in April 2010.
+The number of "clean" or Bunchy Top free plantations has increased to 459 hectares or 57.8% of the Bunchy Top zone.

+The gains are a direct result of more frequent inspections targeting 'high risk' plantations every 4 weeks while maintaining regular inspections on every plantation within the infection zone.